ElSrJuez/poorMansCloudLAPS/ReadMe.md

 - automatically renames the local admin account
 - can remove any other local admin accounts if desired
 - can whitelist approved admins or groups from AzureAD or Active Directory
-- stores passwords and the passwordhistory in a safe place
+- stores passwords and the password history in a safe place
-- doe not need aditional powershel modules
+- does not need additional powershel modules

 ## Prerequirements:
-- Sourcecode from here
+- Source code from here
-- Licences to have intune and "proactive remediation"
+- Licenses to have intune and "proactive remediation"
 - Microsoft Azure

 ## Creation of Azure KeyVault
 1. Logon to Azure
 2. Create RessourceGroup or use an existing
-2. Creat a KeyVault in a region of your choice
+2. Create a KeyVault in a region of your choice
 3. Create a simple [AzureAd Enterprise Application](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)
 4. Set Permissions inyour KeyVault using a [Vault access Policy](https://learn.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal)